Supporting schools to improve the health and wellbeing of children and young people

 The resources have been awarded a Quality Mark from the PHSE Association and are available for teachers to access and download to share with Key Stage 3 students.

-A Supervised Toothbrushing scheme is coming to Wiltshire as part of a NHS England commissioned rollout across the South West, which will be delivered by the provider At Home Dental.
+A Supervised Toothbrushing scheme is being offered to Wiltshire schools in parts of the county where children are at higher risk of tooth decay, as part of a NHS England commissioned programme across the South West, delivered by The Big Brush Club.

 Tooth decay is the most common reason for hospital admission for young children, and this is largely preventable.
 In 2022, 60,000 school days were missed due to tooth extractions and 1 in 5 children aged 3-5 in England experienced tooth decay.
 Tooth decay in children most often leads to fillings, replacement fillings, root canal work, extractions and a lifetime of dental problems.